GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 # Appendix D. Updates to NIST Special Publication 800-63

-In June 2017, NIST replaced Special Publication 800-63-2: Electronic Authentication Guideline with Special Publication 800-63-3: Digital Identity Guidelines.
-The new standard provides agencies with increased security and privacy, more flexibility to meet their mission and constituent needs, and better alignment with digital identity best practices.
+In June 2017, NIST replaced the Electronic Authentication Guideline<sup>24</sup> with the Digital Identity Guidelines<sup>25</sup>.
+The new standard provides agencies increased security and privacy, more flexibility to meet their mission and constituent needs, and better alignment with digital identity best practices.
 It outlines the digital identity risk assessment methodology that federal agencies must implement.

 NIST’s Digital Identity Guidelines identify the implementation requirements for conducting a DIRA and enable modernized risk-driven approaches for digital identities.
 Figure 12 depicts updated content details.